Skip to content

 The research comes from the Youth Endowment Fund (YEF), which surveyed nearly 11,000 children aged 13 to 17 in England and Wales for its annual Children, Violence and Vulnerability report.
 The research offers an unprecedented look at how mental health and violence are connected — and the complex ways they shape young people’s lives.

-More than half (53%) of teenage children say they’ve used some form of online mental health support in the past year, with 25% using AI chatbots
+A growing question is how many people are using AI for therapy, and among teenagers the numbers are already significant.
+More than half (53%) of teenage children say they’ve used some form of online mental health support in the past year, with 25% using AI chatbots.
+This demonstrates many teens are turning to AI chatbots for friendship and emotional support.

 But those affected by serious violence — whether as a victim or perpetrator — are far more likely to seek help this way.
 Around nine in ten said they had gone online for advice or support, almost twice the rate of those who hadn’t experienced violence (48%).
+This shows a clear difference in how AI and teenagers interact when young people have been affected by serious violence.
 The same pattern appears with AI chatbots: 38% of teenage children who’d been victims of serious violence and 44% of those who’d perpetrated it said they had used one for mental health support, compared with 23% of their peers who hadn’t.

 For many, the appeal is clear.
 AI chatbots offer instant, anonymous support at any time of day — which can feel easier and safer than speaking to a professional.
 But the findings also raise important questions about how reliable and safe this fast-developing technology is for addressing mental health problems — and how young people are using it alongside other forms of support.